45 Ways to Have a Healthy Sex Life After 40

 Sexual function is controlled, in part, by the quality of blood flow to your organs.
 Vigorous cardiovascular exercise—think at least three or four times a week where your heart rate jumps up to the point that you’re breathing hard—will prime your pumps.

 “Because blood flow is vital for sexual organs to function, whatever you can do to improve the health of your heart will improve your sex life,” says Michael Roizen, MD, chief wellness officer of the Cleveland Clinic.
 One study published in the Journal of Sexual Medicine found that 2 hours of vigorous exercise a week improves sexual function.

 Talk Spreadsheets to Get Under Sheets

 “Financial stress—the number 1 cause of problems in relationships—is related to lots of health problems, so when couples are having money issues, it usually means they’re also having trouble in the bedroom,” Roizen says.
 Especially for couples who have long-standing tension, it can be a complex process to clear up money stresses.
 But the first step: Schedule a financial meeting once a month between the two of you.
 Just the act of talking—even if you don’t always agree—gets things going in the right direction.

 Say Yes to Yellowfin

 One of your greatest dietary allies: Healthy fats, like ones found in fish and nuts.
 “They will help lower inflammation, blood pressure, and your lousy LDL cholesterol.
 When they change, they can help improve sexual function,” Roizen says.
-And for more eating advice, here are 40 Heart Foods to Eat After 40.
+And for amazing dietary advice, here are 40 Heart Foods to Eat After 40.

 Be a Routine-Breaker